Bloom-host/BloomDocs/docs/reverse-proxy.md

 ---
 # Setting up a reverse proxy

-1. You’ll first need to add a cname record, and point it at `revproxy.bloomvps.com`.
+1. You’ll first need to add a cname record, and point it at `revproxy.bloom.host`.
 :::caution
 Make sure you don't proxy it using cloudflare, as that may break things.
 A domain is also required for this step.
 :::